dyne/dyne.github.io/src/content/hero/index.md

 ---
-welcome : Welcome to our digital community and free software foundry!
-Dyne.org shares tools, practices and narratives that empower artists, creatives and citizens in the digital age.
+welcome : Dyne.org is a digital community and free software foundry.
+We share tools, practices and narratives that empower artists, creatives and citizens in the digital age.

-CTA: Learn More
+CTA: Meet us
-url: "#what-we-do"
+url: "#timeline"
+CTA1: Software
+url1: "/software"
+CTA2: Community
+url2: "/linktree"
 ---

-Free to share *code*.
+Free to share code.

-Code to share *freedom*.
+**Code to share freedom**.